Meaning: cool and calm. Meanings and mentions.

 Meaning: intimidatingly close.
 Meaning and uses.

-Rewrite 1: leaped across your
+Rewrite 1: leaped across your personal space

 Rewrite 2: so close his twitching eyelashes touched yours